About the Presbyterian Church (USA),

 Webmaster's comment: (bias alert):

 It is true that, during biblical times, gay marriages were not permitted within the Jewish and Christian religions.
 However, their cultures did permit polygamy -- the marriage of one man and multiple women.
-Over time, these practices were abandoned, and marriage became generally restricted to a union of one woman and one man.
+Over time, polygamy was abandoned, and marriage became generally restricted to a union of one woman and one man.
 So, the unbiblical movement towards marriage equality for same-sex couples does have a precedent within Judaism and Christianity.

-In fact, many biblical practices have been abandoned, or are being abandoned: forcing rape victims to marry their rapists, executing non-virgin brides, beating children, etc.
+In fact, many biblical practices have been abandoned, or are being abandoned.
+Examples are: forcing rape victims to marry their rapists, executing non-virgin brides, beating children, etc.

 Subsequent activity by the three presbyteries in the state of Alabama was typical of that seen elsewhere within the country:

 - 2015-FEB-21: The Presbytery of North Alabama includes 30 congregations.
 Representatives from each congregation met at the First Presbyterian Church in Florence, AL. They discussed and voted upon a series of eight proposed amendments passed by the denomination's General Assembly during 2014, of which the most important to the future of the denomination involved the re-definition of marriage in their Book of Order.